camerontredoux/Arch-Linux-Installation/README.md

-# Arch Linux and BSPWM Installation on X1 Carbon 6th Gen
+# Arch Linux and Installation on X1 Carbon 6th Gen

 This "guide" is here to help me install Arch Linux on my ThinkPad X1 Carbon 6th Gen with BSPWM.
 It also covers wiping your Windows 10 installation that comes with the laptop by default (we clear the SSD's memory cells from within the Arch installation media).